Ippei & Dan... How the fuck did these 2 meet and end up working together?

 Even the greatest batter on earth gets hits averaging .355 which means they're all striking out more often than not.

-But the real pros keep showing up.
+But the real pros keep showing up to the plate.

 When times are tough, be able to bite down on your mouth piece and throw caution to the wind.